President: Ocean Reeve

-Marisa was born in Zimbabwe, Africa – although it was called Rhodesia back in the day!
-Along with her husband and two children, they left Africa in 2000 and went to live in New Zealand for six years before moving to Queensland, Australia which is now our home.
+Marisa was born in Zimbabwe, Africa.
+Along with her Scottish husband and two children, they left Africa in 2000 and went to live in New Zealand for six years before moving to Queensland, Australia which is now our home.

 Since moving to Australia in 2006, Marisa has undertaken study as a mature-age student whilst working full-time at the University of Southern Queensland.
-She completed her first book in 2016 and plans to publish a second book in 2017.
-It’s been a tough journey but worth all the challenges.
+Her Master Degree in Project Management, has been most beneficial in her work environment but also in providing the discipline, to pursue her passion of writing.

 As a career public servant, Beverley was a service coordinator, manager and senior advisor in the field of human services, particularly disability services.